g-a-borrero/cosmos/Introduction/CharacterCreation/index.md

 ## Skills

-You have 50 points points to allocate into Skills as you see fit.
+You have 25 points points to allocate into Skills as you see fit.
 One Skill point may be split into two Sub-Skill points.
-You can have no more than a value of 7 in an individual Skill or Sub-Skill.
-(7 Diplomacy, 7 Diplomacy: Charity.)
+You can have no more than a value of 3 in an individual Skill or 6 in a Sub-Skill.
+(3 Diplomacy, 6 Diplomacy: Charity.)

 A Skill value of 4 gives you five (5) dice to roll for that Skill, which is essentially a coinflip.